biyunwu/biyunwu.github.io/_posts/2018-06-19-identify-this-in-javascript.md

 cat.info(); // 'Meow!
 Age: 3, color: black.'
 ```

-In the example, after the object of `cat` is created, its value eqauls to:
+In the example, after the object of `cat` is created, its value eqauls:

 ```js
 {age: 3, color: "black"}